Posted by Pete Albano - June 10, 2013 | Updated : August 23, 2015

 Civil War: Captain America

-By the time the story begins Captain America has already been through that tremendous scene where he escapes from the S.H.I.E.L.D.
+By the time the story starts Captain America has already been through that tremendous scene where he escapes from the S.H.I.E.L.D.
 Helicarrier on the back of a fighter jet.
-Here's Agent 13, Sharon, and Director Hill watching the action.
+Here's Agent 13, Sharon Carter, and Director Hill watching the action.

 By this time also, Dum Dum Dugan has already led that ill-fated Capekiller team against the Captain.
 I love the detail that Mike Perkins gives to these panels.